Gray countries with texture denote areas of future engagement.

 To help local women benefit from wildlife tourism, AWF partnered with USAID to provide a banda for the Mshikamano Mwada Women’s Group.
 This small shop and office allows the group’s 30 members to sell their handwoven baskets and mats directly to tourists.
 AWF also provided trainings in marketing, design, and quality control to ensure the shop’s success.
 With income from woven products, the women don’t have to depend on unsustainable resource use for their livelihoods.

-AWF upgraded a primary school for students living on and around Manyara Ranch Conservancy, a 44,000-acre conservation area in the Maasai Steppe Heartland.
+AWF upgraded a primary school for students living on and around Manyara Ranch Conservancy, a 44,000-acre conservation area in the Maasai Steppe Landscape.
 AWF constructed the new and improved Manyara Ranch Primary School in a different location—away from the wildlife corridor that used to bring animals into the schoolyard.
 In exchange, local communities have agreed to conserve land and wildlife in the area.

 Become a member

 Join African Wildlife Foundation as a member for just $25.
 Your partnership is vital to our mission to protect Africa’s most precious - and imperiled - creatures.